Know your numbers, get the facts, then outwork the world!

 Liautaud and the company have received many awards over the years.
 In 2018, Jimmy was voted into The Horatio Alger Association.
 He also earned the Franchise Times’ Dealmaker of the Year Award that year.
 Earlier awards include the Golden Chain Award in 2012, Top Franchise of 2015 by Entrepreneur, and #1 Franchise by Forbes in 2016.
 He was a Crain’s 40 Under 40 recipient back in the day and an Illinois Ernst and Young Entrepreneur of the Year recipient as well.

 Jimmy John’s is now a part of the Inspire Brands family of restaurants, this includes Arby’s, Buffalo Wild Wings, and SONIC Drive-In.
-Liautaud is an advisor to Jimmy John’s, and he serves at the pleasure of the CEO.
+Liautaud is an advisor to Jimmy John’s, and he serves at the pleasure of Inspire Brand’s CEO.
 Liautaud holds investments in multiple bar and restaurant brands, wineries, hotels, high-performance outdoor gear, and real estate.
 Jimmy is a public speaker and he is a mentor to many up-and-coming entrepreneurs.

 His philanthropic effort over the last few years has been directed towards our men and women of military service, specifically, Tomahawk Charitable Solutions, the Green Beret Foundation, and Folds of Honor.
 In 2017, Liautaud, his wife, Leslie, and their three children set up the Liautaud Family Foundation which contributes to various charities, both locally and nationally, to support the military, education, health, and the arts.